 - Six Sigma projects use Define Measure Analyze Improve and Control or DMAIC; root cause analysis is needed during the Analyze step

-- Value Stream Mapping projects will need to find the root cause of waste before you can design a future state value steam map
+- Value Stream Mapping projects will need to find the root cause of waste before you can design a future state value stream map

 - Problem Solving projects have a specific step for root cause analysis – it comes before you can identify and select countermeasures

 A challenge I have found, in learning about root cause analysis, is how too many sources spend 80% of their effort on forming a team and running a project.
 I just want to “find the root cause.”

 For our purpose, root cause analysis is taking an issue, which needs to be addressed, and finding the root cause of the issue.
 Then, you pass the root cause to the project team so they can design and implement a solution which does not suffer from the recurring issue at hand.

 Of course, there is always the obvious notion where you can have numerous root causes.
 That may be the case and you can ponder it all you want.
 Nothing really changes in what you need to do.